iconoclast007/ScriptureFormattingTools/README.md

 Code uses Python (Jupyter) to reformat KJV scripture into Latex source code: generates indexes and local concordance, word counts, etc.

 ## Indexes currently included
-Code can certainly be added to
+Code can certainly be added to:

 AWIP - All words in passage

 NWIV - Number of Words in Verse